M-Ahsan-Ismail/J-J-Development/README.md

 # J&J-Development
-Dual Approvals On Purchase ,Budget,Inventory,Asset, Sale , Accounting and develpment of gate pass module.
+Dual Approvals On Purchase ,Budget,Inventory, Asset, Sale , Accounting and visibility of Bom Cost and develpment of gate pass module and backdate entries module.

+## backdate_entries

 ## Manufacturing_Access